A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: Solving polynomial systems over finite fields

 Note that $\binom{n + d_s}{d_s}$ is the number of monomials in $n$ variables of degree $\leq d_s$.
 It refers to the number of columns of the so-called ``Macaulay matrices'' where polynomials are viewed as vectors of their coefficients with respect to the monomial basis.

 If $d_s$ is constant with respect to the number of variables $n$, one obtains clearly a polynomial complexity.
-In general, the solving degree $d_s$ is bounded by a linear function of $n$, as established in the following consequence of the Macaulay bound for finite fields (see, for instance, Theorem 11 in \cite{CaGo}).
+If an ideal contains the field equations of $\FF$, the solving degree $d_s$ is bounded by a quadratic function of $n$, as established in the following consequence of the Macaulay bound (see, for instance, Theorem 11 in \cite{CaGo}).

 \begin{proposition} Let $J = \langle f_1,\ldots,f_m \rangle$ be an ideal of $R = \FF[x_1,\ldots,x_n]$ $(\FF = \GF(q))$ and consider $L = \langle x_1^q - x_1, \ldots, x_n^q - x_n \rangle\subset R$.
 Put $d = \max\{d_1,\ldots,d_m,q\}$ where $d_i = \deg(f_i)$.
 Then, the solving degree $d_s$ for computing a DegRevLex-\Gr\ basis of $J + L$ is bounded as follows